 Kiran holds key positions in various industry, educational, government and professional bodies.
 She has been appointed as a member of the high-level expert committee constituted by the Department of Biotechnology (DBT), to review the autonomous organisations under the administrative control of the department.
 She is also a Governing Council Member of the National Institute of Immunology, an autonomous research institute of the DBT.
 She has been appointed as Member of the Steering Committee of the National Biopharma Mission, an industry-academia collaborative mission of the DBT.
 She is Non-Executive Chairperson of the Association of Biotechnology Led Enterprises (ABLE), a not-for-profit pan-India forum representing the Indian biotechnology sector.
 She is a founder member of Karnataka’s Vision Group on Biotechnology, which she currently chairs.
 She has also been appointed Chairperson of the Karnataka government’s Vision Group to encourage pharma and medical devices units in the state.
 She is also a Member of Board of Directors, Science Gallery Bengaluru, part of the Global Science Gallery Network pioneered by Trinity College Dublin.

-She has been appointed as the Vice Chair of the Global Board of Directors of U.S.-India Business Council (USIBC) and the Advisory Council of the UK-India Business Council.
+She has been appointed as the Vice Chair of the Global Board of Directors of U.S.-India Business Council (USIBC), and served as member of the Advisory Council of the UK-India Business Council.
 She has been appointed as Global Alumni Ambassador for Australia by the Department of Foreign Affairs and Trade, Australia and she has been appointed as the Victorian Business Ambassador by The State Govt. of Victoria, Australia.
 She served as a member of the Governing Body of the Indian Pharmacopoeia Commission and also served as a member of the Board of Trustees of the US Pharmacopeia Convention.
 She is the Honorary Consul of Ireland in Bangalore.

 She is a Founder Member of the Society for the Institute for Stem Cell Biology and Regenerative Medicine, Bangalore and is the past Chairperson of the Board of Governors of the Indian Institute of Management, Bangalore and Past Member of the Board of Governors of Indian Institute of Technology, Bombay.
 She is Non-Executive Director on the Board of Narayana Health and also served as the Lead Independent Member of the Board of Infosys Ltd from 2018 to 2023.